Dozi01/COSE361_OMOK/README.md

 - Python >= 2.7
 - Numpy >= 1.11

-To train the AI model from scratch, further need, either:
+To train the AI model from scratch, further need :
-- Theano >= 0.7 and Lasagne >= 0.1
-or
 - PyTorch >= 0.2.0
-or
-- TensorFlow

-**PS**: if your Theano's version > 0.7, please follow this [issue](https://github.com/aigamedev/scikit-neuralnetwork/issues/235) to install Lasagne,
-otherwise, force pip to downgrade Theano to 0.7 ``pip install --upgrade theano==0.7.0``

-If you would like to train the model using other DL frameworks, you only need to rewrite policy_value_net.py.

 ### Getting Started
 To play with provided models, run the following script from the directory: